michaengeser/pep_WP4_beh-fMRI/README.md

 ### Analysis
-Most analyses are implemented in MATLAB (R2022a - 9.12.0.2327980) including SPM12.
-Additionally, R (4.3.1) was used for linear mixed-effects (LME) modeling and Python (3.10) for CLIP and DINO feature extraction.
+Most analyses are implemented in MATLAB (R2022a - 9.12.0.2327980), including SPM12.
+Additionally, R (4.3.1) was used for linear mixed-effects (LME) modeling, and Python (3.10) for accessing CLIP, DINO, Gemini, and MPNet.

 To reproduce the analyses: